ruixingw/parmhess/processes.rst

       This group contains all "pure" bonds.
 After subtracting contribution from former groups, the 3x3 partial Hessian is purly contributed by a single bond.

 \10.
-Prepare the initial *hprime* file to calculate **H'**, which is the Hessian contributed by *known terms* and nonbonded terms.
+Prepare the initial :code:`hprime` file to calculate **H'**, which is the Hessian contributed by *known terms* and nonbonded terms.
 Their contribution will then be subtracted in group a) process.

 \11.
 Construct and solve equation systems for each group in sequence.
 After solving  force constants for each group, these solved parameters will then be treated as *known terms* and form a new :code:`hprime` file.
 Hence, the contribution of former groups will be excluded in the following processes.

 \12.
 Now, all force constants for each internal coordinate are solved.
-These results will then be averaged based on coordinate types.
+These results will then be averaged over equivalent internal coordinates.

+\13.
+Summarize the results and write to output file.